Jakobbbu/sportradar/README.md

 # Sportradar

 ### Description
-This is implementation of simple REST API which reads data about sport matches from remote service in JSON format.
+This is an implementation of simple REST API which reads data about sport matches from remote service in JSON format, joins and caches all data and them exposes endpoints for retrieving it.

 ### Requirements
 installed Java 17 and Maven